-Perfect answers which cast you in a golden light and convince the employer you are absolutely the right person for the job are hard to get right without preplanning.
+Perfect answers which cast you in a golden light and convince the employer you’re the right person for the job are hard to come up with on the spot.

-Here are the top ten most common interview questions and tips on how best to answer them:
+Here we’ll run through the top ten most common interview questions and give tips on how best to answer them:

 1. Tell me about yourself

-This is a classic question used to formally begin the interview after pleasantries.
+This is a common interview question used to formally begin the interview after pleasantries.

 It is designed to get the employer up to speed on you as a person and employee.

 Consider it an elevator pitch – it needs to be tight and relevant to the job you are interviewing for, so you don’t want to give a rambling history of your life.

 However, you can mention personal hobbies and interests if they are relevant to the role you are applying for.